wixtoolset/.github/SECURITY.md

 # Found a WiX Toolset security issue?

-Please contact "security at firegiant.com" to report the issue.
+Please report the issue by [drafting a new security advisory on GitHub](https://github.com/wixtoolset/issues/security/advisories).